An opportunity for impact: Applied Policy Seminar engages students with the challenges facing Detroit

 Despite Denson's relentlessly upbeat perspective, the city itself added some balance to the tour.
 Abandoned buildings were a common sight.
 Across the street from Brush Park – one of Detroit's most promising examples of new residential development – every other house seemed to be boarded up and overgrown with weeds.

-"Why aren't the vacant property laws enforced?" asked Professor Brian Jacobs during the Q&A session, which was moderated by Christianne Sims from Detroit Fusion, Glenn Lapin of Detroit Renaissance, and architect Sharon Madison Polk.
+"Why aren't the vacant property laws enforced?" asked Professor Brian Jacob during the Q&A session, which was moderated by Christianne Sims from Detroit Fusion, Glenn Lapin of Detroit Renaissance, and architect Sharon Madison Polk.
 The discussion covered everything from public transit to racial politics.

 Both a lack of political will and landlord absenteeism contribute to the vacant property problem, Madison Polk said.
 Several students said they were surprised to learn how pervasive the problem is.